dart-lang/site-www/src/resources/dartpad-best-practices.md

 * Gives just-in-time and just-enough help and feedback.

-DartPad enables us to create effective tutorials that lower the learning curves, are easy to use and more engaging.
+DartPad enables us to create effective tutorials that lower the learning curves, are easy to use, and are more engaging.
 If you write tutorials for Dart or Flutter, we encourage you to consider using DartPad to enhance your tutorial.

 “*Exercises are an excellent learning tool!!!
 Thank you!*”